discordjs/guide/guide/commando/README.md

 # Getting started with Commando

-When you got your first bot up and running with discord.js, you should've installed discord.js using npm, Node.js' Package Manager.
+When you got your first bot up and running, you should've installed discord.js using npm, Node.js' Package Manager.
 The same applies to Commando, which you must separately install.
 You can do this in one of two ways:

 If using discord.js v11: `npm install discord.js-commando`
 If using discord.js v12: `npm install discordjs/Commando`